-A Fond Farewell.

-They had come out into the hall late Sunday evening, after he had made a more than usually protracted call.
-The light was dim and romantic in the increase in imports. richly furnished entry way, the maiden whom he loved as he loved his life, looked doubly fascinating, and young Loverly found it exceedingly difficult to drag himself
+Fond Farewell. and floor They had come out into the hall late Sunday evening after he had made a more than usually protracted calls in /olf and logal The light, was dim and romantic, in the der il suppose we shall hear of you setting richly furnished entry way, the maiden: whom he loved as he loved his life, looked doubly fascinating, and young Loverly found it exceedingly difficult to drag himself heart Planer equal.
+Lilewola Burn Burn

 "Goodby," he said at length.
-"Goodby," she repeated, though she had remarked the same thing but seven times

-"Goodby," he said again, with great hesitation.
-"Goodby," she whispered sof:ly.
+July 11 "Goodby," she repeated, though she had) remarked the same thing but soven times hesitation. he said again, with great "Goodby," she whispered softly.

-" May I have one final kiss?' he pleaded.
-He might and aid; but still he lingered.
-"Why," he queried, with sudden inspirtion.
-"Is our final kiss like a duodecimo?"
-"I give it up," the maiden said, after a moment of deep and hopeless cogitation.

-"Because," he answered triumphantly, It means 12 mo."
+"May I have one final kits?" he pleaded: He might and aid; but still he lingered, "Why," he queried, with sudden inspirion; !! is our final kiss like a duodecimo'?"
+"I give it up !; the maiden said; after a moment of deep and hopeless cogitation: (d E.S.
+11 "Because," he answered triumphantly, " It means 12 mo."

 And on that basis it was interpreted.
 Somewhat Pazzling.